Amarjit/digital_ocean_cis_lamp/README.md

 Be careful with generating SSL certificates for the same domain too many times.
 LetsEncrypt has rate limiting enabled.
 Auto-renewal of SSL certificates is enabled.

-Deployment works based on CRON.
-You can check if you're CRON is running correctly by:

-     tail /var/log/cron.log

 ## Websites

 Create as many websites as required: